SacDeNoeuds/isomorphic-app-router/README.md

 Testable: No jsdom needed, no {your framework}-library, no nothing.
 Aim at that 3ms test 😉.

 Fully type-safe and type-driven for mad-typers.
+It comes with a double-function cost, but still worth it!

 Now you have the treat of typed path parameters :stuck_out_tongue: